 Canine Mange is caused by tiny little skin mites.. but although they're small they can make poor Fido really miserable!

-There are two sorts of mange in dogs, caused by two different types of mites:
+There are two types of mange in dogs, caused by two different types of mites:

-Both types of mange cause skin problems, but there are important differences.
+Both types cause skin problems, but there are important differences.

 There are three types of demodex mites, but the one that is most commonly seen is the 'Demodex Canis'.

-These tiny mites live in your dogs' hair follicles.
-This is the most common form of mange in dogs, and is most often seen in puppies.
+The mites live in your dogs' hair follicles and this is the most common form of mange in dogs, and is most often seen in puppies.

-In fact, most puppies will have these mites as 'residents' (passed to them by their momma), but they generally don't cause any problems in healthy puppies.
+In fact, most puppies will have this type of mite (passed to them by their momma), but they generally don't cause any problems in healthy puppies.

 However, if a puppy's immune system is challenged (eg. by illness or stress), the extra strain weakens immune function, the mite population grows and skin irritation and hair loss start to develop.